 It may be true in the sense of who “writes the check” to the US Treasury for the cost of the tariff that it’s paid by the Chinese firm.
 However, who is actually bearing the cost of the tariff?
 The Chinese retailer maintains a 20% margin (20/100 = 20%, 25/125 = 20%) and the American retailer maintains a 20% margin (24/120 = 20%, 30/150 = 20%), but it’s the American consumer whose thingamajig now costs 25% more (36/144 = 25%), the exact amount of the tariff.

 The problem with this theory is that China no longer just makes t-shirts and cheap plastic knock-offs.
 Chinese firms are increasingly producing high-value products that compete with American and western firms on more than just price.
-Chinese technology and manufacturing quality is on par with, and in many cases exceeds, what American and western firms are capable of.
+Chinese technology and manufacturing quality is on par with, and in some instances may even exceed, what American and western firms are capable of.

 The cost of rerouting supply chains back to the United States will certainly be passed onto the American consumer.
 At the end of the day, while a locally-made thingamajig may be cost-competitive with one made in China after accounting for the cost of tariffs, it will very likely still cost more than the $120 pre-tariff price tag from the example I provided earlier.

-When China was admitted to the World Trade Organization in 2001, it marked the giant leap in the globalization of supply chains.
+When China was admitted to the World Trade Organization in 2001, it marked a great leap forward in the globalization of supply chains.
 This allowed American multi-national corporations to send expensive manufacturing jobs offshore to China and save a boatload of money.
-These savings boosted profit margins and the windfall largely flowed upwards into higher pay for executive and massive returns for shareholders, even after the Great Financial Crisis.
-The workers whose jobs were sent overseas were received little in return, especially after the Great Financial Crisis.
+These savings boosted profit margins to record highs and the windfall largely flowed upwards into higher pay for executive and massive returns for shareholders, even after the Great Financial Crisis.
+The workers whose jobs were sent overseas received little in return, especially after the Great Financial Crisis.
 Let me be clear, these jobs were not “stolen” through unfair Chinese trade practices, they were sold in exchange for compensation.

 Few in the political establishment had a problem with this until China started to assert itself around the world both economically and militarily.
 In 2014, China stopped using the dollars we sent them to buy United States Treasury Bonds and instead starting loaning dollars to developing countries to build large-scale infrastructure projects.
 As outlined in Confessions of an Economic Hitman, this is a scheme the United States had been the dominant player in for decades, but was now facing stiff competition and in fact losing out handily in many cases.